lithdew/rheia/README.md

 [Rheia's LRU cache](lru.zig) is an amalgamation of both a Robin Hood Hash Table and a Doubly-linked Deque.
 The idea of meshing a hash table and doubly-linked deque together to construct a LRU cache is inspired by [this blog post](https://medium.com/@udaysagar.2177/fastest-lru-cache-in-java-c22262de42ad).

+An alternative LRU cache implementation was also experimented with, where deque entries and hash table entries were separately allocated.
+Such an implementation only yielded better overall throughput in comparison to Rheia's existing LRU cache implementation however when the cache's capacity is small and the maximum load factor is 50%.

 On my laptop, using Rheia's LRU cache with a max load factor of 50%, roughly:

 1. 19.81 million entries can be upserted per second.